Dexit911/ChatExam/Vulns.md

 - This also allows anyone to see any exam beforehand by changing their user agent to be SafeExamBrowser as seen in security.py.
 - Thus this is a chained attack.

+# Still in progress...

 ### GitHub link vulnerable

 - Able to put whatever as link so chatgpt etc work.
 - But also able to put localhost:80/ which can lead to csrf, example i put link to localhost/api/get_exams and boom ez.

+# I validate link with recompile.
+Try to mess it up...
+I dare you - Dex

 # provided by yours truly - alanoo